A THRIVING HUB IN KINGSTON'S INNER HARBOUR NEIGHBOURHOOD, SERVING FILM, MUSIC, DESIGN, AND COMMUNITY

 Visitor Info

 Seated shows will be noted in the event description.
-For general admission/standing-room only shows, a limited number of seats will be available for patrons with accessibility or mobility needs.
+For general admission/standing-room only shows, a limited number of seats will be available for patrons with accessibility or mobility needs, or upon request.

 The Broom Factory has a small number of free parking spaces available in its lot.
 Additional event parking can be found at: